All our teams follow a professional soccer development model

 During this phase we further build on early touches by developing game themed awareness in small sided games and by focusing on key age appropriate development topics in our training sessions :

-As the golden age of learning passes for most players around the age of 11, co-ordination becomes more important, therefore all training sessions incorporates speed, agility and quickness, which becomes a priority from the ages of 11-14.
+As the golden age of learning passes for most players around the age of 11, co-ordination becomes more important, therefore all training sessions incorporates speed, agility and quickness, based on the principles of Coerver Coaching and SPARQ training, which becomes a priority from the ages of 11-14.
 Core conditioning, speed endurance and recovery training are also introduced, with our specialized fitness coach.

 Developing the competitor/prepare to win (Ages 14-18)